paulmcgovern/victris/README.md

 anyway.

-The 6502 does not have a multiply instruction, so as a point of honour, this program does not multiply anyhting.
+The 6502 does not have a multiply instruction, so as a point of honour, this program does not multiply anything.

 Utility functions were cribbed from around the web.
 The integer to string (by way of BCD) routines were lifted from [vic20-aliens-inv](https://github.com/DarwinNE/vic20-aliens-inv).